Soil compaction: Causes, effects and control

 Figure 14b.
 Tractor with tires

 Figure 14c.
-Combines and grain carts can create compaction as deep as 3 ft.
+Combines and grain carts can create compaction as deep as 3 feet.

-Tractors equipped with either tracks or tires can create surface compaction.
-The question is "Which one creates the least amount of compaction"?
-The answer: both radial tires and tracks will result in similar surface compaction if the radial tires are properly inflated.
+Since tractors equipped with either tracks or tires can both create surface compaction, which one creates the least amount of compaction?
+In fact, both radial tires and tracks will result in similar surface compaction if the radial tires are properly inflated.